 Released on on May 23, 1986, Who Made Who checked in as AC/DC's first pseudo-retrospective and also doubled as the soundtrack to Stephen King's directorial debut, Maximum Overdrive.
 Landing AC/DC for the soundtrack was a delight for King, who has never shied away from professing his love for the group.

 In an interview with Brian Johnson, Angus Young and Cliff Williams conducted by King, the writer admitted he was a novice when it came to directing films, but he also noted that the band had never undertaken a project like Who Made Who.

 Watch AC/DC's 'Who Made Who' Video

-Collecting six previously released AC/DC tracks -- "Sink the Pink," "You Shook Me All Night Long," "Ride On," "Hells Bells," "For Those About to Rock" and "Shake Your Foundations" -- the album also included a pair of original instrumentals, "Chase the Ace" and "D.T."
+Collecting six previously released AC/DC tracks – "Sink the Pink," "You Shook Me All Night Long," "Ride On," "Hells Bells," "For Those About to Rock" and "Shake Your Foundations" – the album expanded to include a pair of original instrumentals, "Chase the Ace" and "D.T."
 They also recorded a the title track for the movie.